 Physical Characteristics

 Salsola kali is a ANNUAL growing to 0.6 m (2ft).
-It is in flower from Jul to September, and the seeds ripen from Aug to October.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Wind.
+It is in flower from July to September, and the seeds ripen from August to October.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Wind.

 Suitable for: light (sandy) and medium (loamy) soils and prefers well-drained soil.
-Suitable pH: acid, neutral and basic (alkaline) soils and can grow in very alkaline and saline soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils and can grow in very alkaline and saline soils.

 It cannot grow in the shade.
 It prefers dry or moist soil.
 The plant can tolerate maritime exposure.